 Ursuline Academy is an independent, Catholic, college preparatory school for young women.
-The Academy is owned and operated by the Ursuline Sisters and inspired by the gospel challenges in the spirit of St. Angela Merici, the founder of the Ursuline Order and a woman truly unique for her time.
+The Academy is owned and operated by the Ursuline Sisters and inspired by the gospel challenges in the spirit of St. Angela Merici, the foundress of the Ursulines and a woman truly unique for her time.

 St. Angela's Vision

 In the mid-sixteenth century, God sent a vision to a devout and willing woman of faith as she returned from a long pilgrimage to the Holy Land.
 Though we may never know what message St. Angela Merici received from God, it was in good time and with clear vision that she established a small company of women who made every effort to provide education and guidance to young women.
 During those times, education for women was generally reserved for wealthy classes or nuns, and Angela recognized that to foster young women in mind and faith was to acknowledge her call from God.

 Active and devoted lay persons found her to be an inspiring leader who was deeply faithful to the Church and filled by the Holy Spirit with a confidence in women's own capability.
 Angela read the "signs of the times" and carried forth a mission that would honor education in all things, for women of all circumstances.
 She created a company of women and made it her life's mission to serve those seeking spiritual and educational guidance.
 Her vision for young women was expressed through her life's work, and is confirmed by the present Ursuline Constitutions: